c20d-us/gnimu/README.md

-# RaceBox Mini Emulator
+# Gnimu (nee-moo) - Open Source GNSS + IMU telemetry over BLE

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](LICENSE)
 [![Platform: ESP32](https://img.shields.io/badge/platform-ESP32-000000.svg)](https://www.espressif.com/en/products/socs/esp32)
 [![Language: C++ (Arduino)](https://img.shields.io/badge/language-C%2B%2B%20(Arduino)-00599C.svg)](https://www.arduino.cc/)

-Turn an ESP32 development board, a GNSS module, and an MPU6050 IMU module into a device that looks and behaves like a [RaceBox Mini](https://www.racebox.pro/products/racebox-mini) GPS performance meter.
-The official RaceBox app and other RaceBox-compatible tools can connect to it over Bluetooth Low Energy (BLE) and read live position, speed, and motion data.
+The code in this repo lets you turn an ESP32 development board, a GNSS module, and an IMU module into a device that emulates the function of a [RaceBox Mini](https://www.racebox.pro/products/racebox-mini) performance meter.
+The official RaceBox app and other RaceBox-compatible tools should be able to connect to it over Bluetooth Low Energy (BLE) and read live position, speed, and motion data.

 This is a low-cost, hackable platform for experimenting with GNSS and IMU data logging, the RaceBox BLE protocol, and sensor fusion built from off-the-shelf parts.

-I originally started this project as an emulator built for use with the [AutoX Data Logger for iOS](https://autoxdrivermod.com) app.
+I originally started this project as a streaming GNSS+IMU source for use with the [AutoX Data Logger for iOS](https://autoxdrivermod.com) app.

 > [!IMPORTANT]
 > **Unofficial project.** This is an independent, educational, and non-commercial implementation.
 It is **not affiliated with, endorsed by, or supported by RaceBox.** "RaceBox" and related marks belong to their respective owner.
 Use this code for learning and personal experimentation only, and at your own risk.
 Do not use this code to impersonate a genuine device for any commercial or fraudulent purpose.